My "Famous" Green Tomato Casserole Recipe

 - (NOTE: the image of my casserole shows what happens if you let the topping get too brown!
 HaHa!)

 This is the baking dish I most often use for my green tomato casserole.
+This glass baking dish is easy to clean and the handles make it easy to get out of a hot oven.
 If you do not have this size baking dish, you should!
 Perfect for baking a small batch of brownies or two boneless chicken breasts.
+Need I repeat: this is a very versatile baking dish.
+This design has been around for decades.
+I bet your great grandmother had one of these.